ZiRaOmega/CodeQuarry/doc/questions.md

+### Data Structures

 #### `Question`
-Represents the data structure for a question within the system.
+Represents a question within the application.

 **Fields**:
 - `Id`: Unique identifier for the question.